 The course is mainly theoretical with 70% of the final mark being exam orientated.
 The remaining 30% is derived from practical coursework.

-It will be expected that all students have a keen interest in sport and the issues surrounding it, as well as being accomplished sportsmen.
-You will be expected to be competing in regular fixtures/performances in at least one sporting activity from the practical activities listed by the exam board, either at School or at a local club
+It will be expected that all students have a keen interest in sport and the issues surrounding it, as well as being accomplished athletes.
+You will be expected to be competing in regular fixtures/performances in at least one sporting activity from the practical activities listed by the exam board, either at School or at a local club.

 Why study this subject at A-Level?

 An excellent platform – Students receive a well-rounded and full introduction to the world of PE, sport and sports science.
 This complete grounding in the subject provides a fantastic base from which to build when they move on to higher education, employment or further training.

 Open up the world of sport – The course encourages students to immerse themselves in the world of sports and PE with the chance to perform or coach a sport (through the non-exam assessment component), and delve into the how and why of physical activity and sport.

 Skills for a modern world – Students can develop a range of practical skills, including communication using appropriate language, dealing with pressure, split second decision-making, analysing and evaluating performance, and more.

 A Level PE includes the compulsory study of: Applied Anatomy and Physiology, Exercise Physiology, Biomechanical Movement, Skill Acquisition, Sports Psychology, Sport and Society and the Role of Technology in Physical Activity and Sport.
 Alongside this are the skills of PE which are assessed practically on performance.